Scar Revision in Palos Verdes, CA

 Scars are most prominent in the first two months after injury.
-They normally become red, thickened and raised as the products required for healing are laid down and the local blood supply increases to provide energy for the healing process.
-Over the next six to eighteen months, remodeling takes place with flattening of the scar, and the tiny blood vessels decrease in number causing its color to become pale.
-In other words the scar matures.
+They normally become red, thickened and raised, as the products required for healing are laid down and the local blood supply increases to provide energy for the healing process.
+Over the next six to eighteen months, remodeling takes place with flattening of the scar, and the tiny blood vessels decrease in number, causing its color to become pale.
+In other words, the scar matures.

 When the red and raised condition of the scar is prolonged, it is termed a ‘hypertrophic scar.’
-In rare instances, and as a result of a genetic predisposition, scars can proliferate, become nodular and invade the surrounding tissue.
+In rare instances, and as a result of a genetic predisposition, a scar can proliferate, become nodular and invade the surrounding tissue.
 This is a ‘keloid scar.’
-It should be noted that genetic factors play a part in all scarring, not just in the formation of a keloid scar.
+Although the condition is rare, the term is often used indiscriminately by the general public to describe any scar they don’t like.

 Plastic surgeons, including myself, cannot eliminate scars!
-If a scar is excessively wide due to a healing problem (e.g. infection, or wound breakdown) it may be revised simply by excision and re-suturing.
+If a scar is excessively wide due to a healing problem (e.g. infection or wound breakdown) it may be revised simply by excision and re-suturing.
 Sometimes the direction or position of a scar may be altered to help conceal it.
 The skin has a ‘grain’ and scars going against this grain are worse than those going with it.
 Also, a scar placed in a natural fold is far less conspicuous than one crossing it.
 Sometimes, scars may be made less obvious by breaking them up using geometric alterations in shape (‘W of Z plasties’).